clairecoffey/clairecoffey.github.io/index.md

 I am also interested in gardening; I am co-president and co-founder of the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we have built a community to grow fruit and vegetables sustainably, as well as donating to local charities.
 Cooking and eating these is an equally important hobby of mine!

 I adore travelling, especially exploring nature.
-My other hobbies include hiking, dancing, yoga, digital art, photography, and I train in Kung Fu.
+My other hobbies include hiking, dancing, yoga, digital art, and photography.
+I also train in [Kung Fu](https://www.cambridgesu.co.uk/organisation/fwccambridge/) and row in [Clare Hall Boat Club](https://www.clarehall.cam.ac.uk/chbc/).